-Nature of Services Fees Paid to Auditor Relating to Fiscal Year Ended December 31, 2018 Fees Paid to Auditor Relating to Fiscal Year Ended December 31, 2017
+Nature of Services Fees Paid to Auditor Relating to Fiscal Year Ended December 31, 2019 Fees Paid to Auditor Relating to Fiscal Year Ended December 31, 2018

-Audit Fees (1) \$386,864 \$226,720
+Audit Fees(1) \$305,966 \$386,864

 Audit Related Fees(2) Nil Nil

-Tax Fees (3) 380,625 258,840
+Tax Fees (3) 324,674 380,625

-All Other Fees (4) Nil Nil
+All Other Fees (4) \$48,150 Nil

-Totals \$767,489 \$485,560
+Totals (5) \$678,790 \$767,489

-1) Represents fees billed by our external auditor for audit services and the reviews of interim financial statements

-Represents the aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of all of our financial statements (and not reported under the heading "Audit Fees").

-3) Of the \$380,625 of tax fees paid in 2018, \$219,001 was with respect to tax compliance work and \$161,624 with respect to tax advisory services.
-Of the \$258,840 tax fees paid in 2017, \$124,820 was with respect to tax compliance work and \$134,020 with respect to tax advisory services.

-4) The increase in total fees paid to the Auditors in 2018 were as a result of additional services to assist the Corporation in reviewing and responding to the CRA audits and assessing the impact of the U.S. tax reform on the Corporation.
+- (1) Represents fees billed by our external auditor for audit services and the reviews of interim financial statements. - (2) Represents the aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of all of our financial statements (and not reported under the heading "Audit Fees"). - (3) Of the \$324,674 of tax fees paid in 2019, \$129,310 was with respect to tax compliance work and \$195,364 with respect to tax advisory services.
+Of the \$380,625 tax fees paid in 2018, \$219,001 was with respect to tax compliance work and \$161,624 with respect to tax advisory services. - (4) Total "Other Fees" for 2019 were in relation to Alaris' convertible debt offering in the year, with 2018 have no such offering. - (5) The decrease in total fees paid to the Auditors in 2019 was primarily due to the fact that in 2018 tax costs were higher than normal as a result of additional services to assist the Corporation in reviewing and responding to CRA audits and assessing the impact of the U.S. Tax Reform.
+Minimal work was required on those two topics in 2019.
+Audit fees were also lower in 2019 as a result of the 2018 audit requiring more extensive work relating to a former Partner, Group SM.

-ADDITIONAL INFORMATION:
+ADDITIONAL INFORMATION

 Additional information relating to Alaris can be found on SEDAR.
-Additional information, including information about the remuneration and indebtedness of our directors and officers, the principal holders of our securities and our securities authorized for issuance under equity compensation plans, will be contained in our information circular for the annual meeting of shareholders expected to be held on or around May 7, 2019.
-Additional financial information about Alaris is provided for in our financial statements and management's discussion and analysis for the year ended December 31, 2018.
+Additional information, including information about the remuneration and indebtedness of our directors and officers, the principal holders of our securities and our securities authorized for issuance under equity compensation plans, will be contained in our information circular for the annual meeting of shareholders expected to be held on or around May 6, 2020.
+Additional financial information about Alaris is provided for in our financial statements and management's discussion and analysis for the year ended December 31, 2019.